What is the grading breakdown?

 Can I audit CS230?

 In general we welcome guests to sit-in on lectures if they are a member of the Stanford community (registered student, staff, and/or faculty).
 If the class is too crowded and we’re out of space, we ask to give priority to enrolled students.
-To get access to the course materials (including the Coursera private sessions), you have to enroll in the class or be a Research Scientist, Visiting Scholar, Postdoctoral student, faculty or staff and have a SUNet ID.
-We do not give access to the Coursera platform to students who aren’t in the above categories.
-If you are a Research Scientist, Visiting Scholar, Postdoctoral student, Faculty or Staff with a valid SUNet ID, please contact us at cs230-qa@cs.stanford.edu to be added as an auditor to the class.
+Auditors have access to recorded lectures on canvas as well.
+However, please keep in mind that we cannot add auditors to Ed, Gradescope, and Coursera platform.
+If you are a Research Scientist, Visiting Scholar, Postdoctoral student, Faculty or Staff with a valid SUNet ID, please fill out the following request form.